openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/12_errors.rst

     }

-A compile-time error occurs if a generic class is directly or indirectly a subclass of ``Error``.
+A :index:`compile-time error` occurs if a generic class is directly or indirectly a subclass of ``Error``.

 In most cases, errors are raised by the |LANG| runtime system, or by the standard library (see :ref:`Standard Library`) code.